iopa-io/flipper-sonar/README.md

-# Flipper Sonar
-> Flipper for Node, Electron and Browser
+# Flipper Sonar SDK -- for Node, Electron and Browser

-This is the mono repository containing Custom Flipper Client for Node, Electron and Browser based applications.
+This is the mono repository containing Custom [Flipper](https://fbflipper.com) Client for Node, Electron and Browser based applications.

 These clients use the exact same rsocket protocol with private certificate exchange as the Flipper iOS, Android and React-Native SDKs, and so you do not need a custom Flipper Desktop application to use this -- the direct download from fbflipper.com will work.